Tuğba Şenoğlu: Club

 2016–17 season to Beşiktaş J.K.
 In the 2017–18 season, Şenoğlu was promoted to the Vakıfbank A-team.
 In the 2018–19 season, she was loaned out to AtlasGlobal Yeşilyurt.
 She returned to Vakıfbank in May 2020.

 Her university team were runners-up at the 2019 European Universities Volleyball Championships held in Łódź, Poland.

 She was part of the team which won champions titles in one IVB Club World Championship (2018), one CEV Champions League (2017–18), three Turkish Leagues (2017–18, 2018–19 and 2020–21), two Turkish Cups and a Turkish Super Cup.
 In May 2022, she transferred to the Japanese team Kurobe Aqua Fairies to play in the V.League.
 After one season, she returned home, and joined the Aksaray-based club Kuzyboru GSK.

 International

 She played at the 2015 Girls' Youth European Volleyball Championship in Bulgaria with the Turkey girls' U-18 team.
 She was part of the Turkey women's U-20 team at the 2017 FIVB Volleyball Women's U20 World Championship in Mexico, where she was named as a "Best outside spiker" of the "Dream Team" alongside Wu Han of China.

 She is a member of the Turkey women's volleyball team, which qualified for the 2020 Summer Olympics.

+She captured the gold medal at the 2026 Mediterranean Games in Taranto, Italy.